KadeXD/FNF-Infinity-Engine/README.md

 ## Infinity Engine

-based off psych and combied with forever engine
+based off psych and combied with forever engine ( yes in fact @LEVIXDDLMAO still owns this, just moved this to @InfinityEngineDev )

 ![](logo.png)
 # Installing